thanpolas/toddmotto.github.io/_posts/2013-05-20-simple-html5-data-attribute-jquery-tabs-markup-free-and-relative-to-their-container-for-ultimate-reuse.md

 	<a href="//github.com/toddmotto/data-tabs" onclick="_gaq.push(['_trackEvent', 'Click', 'Fork Data Tabs', Data Tabs Fork']);">Fork</a>
 </div>

-### HTML5 data-* attributes
+### HTML5 data-&#42; attributes
-AngularJS doesn't just use 'ng-*' prefixes to their binding, for validation purposes you can use data-ng-* to stay safe - and data attributes are the way to go here too.
+AngularJS doesn't just use 'ng-&#42;' prefixes to their binding, for validation purposes you can use data-ng-&#42; to stay safe - and data attributes are the way to go here too.
 Let's create two types of data, a tab and the content:

 {% highlight html %}
 <a href="#" data-tab="">Tab</a>
 <div data-content="">Content</div>
 {% endhighlight %}

 This sets up the DOM for us to build upon.
-What I want to do next is essentially _match_ the tab clicked with the content box, so we need to pair the data-* attributes, however the developer decides to match them with naming conventions is up to them; this script should be really flexible as long as the data-* values pair:
+What I want to do next is essentially _match_ the tab clicked with the content box, so we need to pair the data-&#42; attributes, however the developer decides to match them with naming conventions is up to them; this script should be really flexible as long as the data-&#42; values pair:

 {% highlight html %}
 <a href="#" data-tab="1">Tab</a>